WordPoints/points-logs-regenerator/README.md

 batches.
 Until then, it is suggested that you use caution before attempting to regenerate more than a few thousand logs at once.

-Be aware that this module has not yet been tested on multisite, though it should work.
+Be aware that this extension has not yet been tested on multisite, though it should work.
 On multisite, the logs of each site on the network would be regenerated separately.